udamir/patchpack/readme.md

 ```

-Send encodedState, encodedPatch1 and encodedPatch2 to Clinet -->>
+Send encodedStateWithTypes, encodedPatch1 and encodedPatch2 to Clinet:

 ```ts
 /** Client side */